RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer

 Surgeons were choosing to use the product for soft tissue tumor ablation

 in the pancreas.
-Although a clinical study collected/analyzed retrospective clinical data, Client wanted to use a prospective study
+Although a clinical study collected/analyzed retrospective clinical data, the Client wanted to use a prospective study

 regulations.
 There was potential for using this clinical dataset in future FDA